NuGet/Home/proposed/2021/NuGetConsumePDBInPackageReference.md

 ```
 #### Project reference:
 For example, one project has a project reference of ProjectA.
 Supppose in folder ./ProjectA/lib/netstandard2.0, there are PackageA.pdb, PackageA.xml file besides ProjectA.dll.
-Currently, the targets section in assets file is:
+There will be no change in targets section in assets file for project reference:

 ```json
 {